-They were years glued to a bike, building cabins with my sisters and cousins and enjoying the biggest snowfalls I have ever known.
+Those were years stuck on a bike, building cabins with my sisters and cousins and enjoying the biggest snowfalls I’ve ever known.

 Back then, toys that did things didn’t last long.
 I disassembled them to see where the secret was, and I could hardly leave them as they were.
 Years later, curiosity led me to study engineering and focus on technology.

 My first professional experiences were automating manufacturing processes and making prototypes for new products.
 The first served to strengthen an approach towards the systematization and automation of everything that is repetitive, and the second to discover how to turn ideas into reality: prototyping, validating and improving.

 The latter led me get closer to the world of marketing.
 The challenge went from creating the most advanced technology to matching what the user needed, which does not always coincide.
 I discovered that simplicity works best and that the most advanced technology is the one that is easy to use.

 From marketing I moved on to quality management, an exciting and intense stage in which I enjoyed the opportunity to audit the management models of more than 400 companies.
 I was certified as an EFQM assessor and IRCA lead auditor of quality management systems.

 As time went by, I began to feel the need to get involved in my own projects where I could put everything I had learned into practice.
 My entrepreneurial spirit was asking for a way.

 The first dive into the world of entrepreneurship was managing a pioneering project in the pharmaceutical distribution sector in Spain.
 Today, they continue to be a reference at a national level.